 Once you have your business rolling, you may want to look at wholesaling your products.
 This option is one to look at carefully, since you will have to sell your product at about half of what you would normally.

-This is a viable option because you will be trading the time you spend on selling your and turning it into time spent on creating.
+This is a viable option because you will be trading the time you spend on selling your products to the consumer and turning it into time spent on creating.
 If you can get your production to a point where it is possible to sell 'on mass' at a reduced rate, then you are ready to try wholesale.